-5.3 The mpvis Processor Visualization Tool
+The mpvis Processor Visualization Tool

 The mpvis tool is a graphical multiprocessor activity viewer, displaying a bar chart that shows processor activity.
 When you enter the mpvis command, you see a bar chart displaying activity on each processor on the monitored system.
-You see a CPU Utilization for Host host window similar to the one shown in Figure 5-2.
+You see a window similar to the one shown in Figure 5-2.

-Figure 5-2 mpvis CPU Utilization Window

-This figure shows mpvis monitoring a machine with four CPUs.
-CPU is spending 80% of its time processing user code and about 20% of its time executing system code.
-Another CPU is executing user code for close to 90% of the time.
-The remaining two CPUs are idle.
+Figure 5-2 shows mpvis monitoring a machine with four CPUs.
+Notice in the figure that CPU1 is spending 28% of its time processing user code and slightly more time executing system code.
+The other CPUs are mostly idle with a small proportion of time spent waiting for I/O.